hieuvt29/hieuvt29.github.io/index.md

 I'm currently a second-year Ph.D.
 Student at The University of Iowa.

-I'm interested in Machine Learning and its application in general, data-efficient and robust machine learning methods in specific.
-Currently, I mainly focus on deep generative models (VAEs, GANs) for sequential data with physics information from epidemiology problems.
-Previously, I worked on different ML topics such as Active Learning techniques, Bayesian Neural Networks, Distributionally Robust Optimization and Fairness problem.
+I am passionate about machine learning and its applications in general.
+My current focus is enhancing graph neural networks (GNNs) and deep generative models (VAEs, GANs, and Diffusion models) for graph and sequential data.
+I also have experience with active learning, Bayesian neural networks, and distributionally robust optimization framework.
+My long-term research goal is to develop data-efficient and robust deep learning models to accelerate their practical applications in real-world scenarios.

 # Biography